SergeiOssokine/airquality_capstone/docs/user_guide/user_guide.md

 # Air quality capstone project

-## Background
+## Introduction and Problem Statement

+Cities face a lot of problems with poor air quality due to a number of polluting factors, such as high levels of industrialisation, more cars, and factories.
+Extensive studies have shown that poor air quality is connected to a vast range of long-term health ailments.

+Recently, more and more detailed data has become available online through the coordination of universities, government agencies, companies, and citizen scientists, giving us a wealth of information about the extent of the problem and the impact that various approaches to tackling air pollutions might have.

 **In this project we analyze 2024 air quality data for Berlin.
-In particular, we compute the daily averages different pollutants and compare them to the recommendations by World Health Organization(WHO).**
+In particular, we compute the daily averages for different pollutants and compare them to the recommendations by World Health Organization (WHO).**

 We use the following tech stack:

 - [Docker](https://www.docker.com/) for containerisation
 - [Prefect Cloud](https://www.prefect.io/) for orchestration
-- [Google Cloud Platform](https://cloud.google.com/) for cloud services, in particular Cloud Storage as a data lake, BigQuery as a data warehouse, and CloudRun for containarized executions of `Prefect` jobs.
+- [Google Cloud Platform](https://cloud.google.com/) for cloud services, in particular Cloud Storage as a data lake, BigQuery as a data warehouse, and CloudRun for containerized executions of `Prefect` jobs.
 - [dbt](https://www.getdbt.com/) to orchestrate and perform SQL transformations
 - [Preset](https://preset.io/), a managed solution for [Apache Superset](https://superset.apache.org/) for dashboarding
 - [Terraform](https://www.terraform.io/) for provisioning resources on GCP and Prefect Cloud